abdrahmansoltan/Learning-Notes/HTML-CSS/03-HTML.md

 ## Escape Characters

-There are some characters that are used in and reserved by HTML code.
+There are some characters that are used in and reserved by HTML code:

+- `<` and `>` are used to mark tags
+- `&` is used to start an entity reference
+- `"` and `'` are used to mark the start and end of attribute values
+- `&lt;` is used to write the less-than symbol
+- `&gt;` is used to write the greater-than symbol
+- `&amp;` is used to write the ampersand symbol
+- `&quot;` is used to write the double-quote symbol
+- `&apos;` is used to write the single-quote symbol
+- `&copy;` is used to write the copy right symbol

 ---